oli-kelly/qa-portfolio/README.md

 - **Patience**:
   - Demonstrates patience in working through challenges and guiding others.
   - Able to remain calm and composed in high-pressure situations, ensuring thorough and thoughtful problem-solving.

+## My Approach to Testing

+### Overview
+In today's fast-paced development environments, traditional testing categories such as functional, integration, and end-to-end can often lead to confusion and inefficiencies, especially for new testers.
+My approach to testing simplifies this by focusing on two main categories: User Journey Testing and Specific Testing.
+This method is designed to be more practical and user-centric, ensuring comprehensive coverage while remaining adaptable to various professional settings.

+### User Journey Testing
+User Journey Testing focuses on the actual workflows that a user would follow when interacting with the application.
+Instead of isolating tests into functional, integration, and end-to-end, this approach integrates all necessary validations within a single test or a series of connected tests that mimic real user behavior.
+This provides a holistic view of the user experience and ensures that all critical functionalities work together seamlessly.

+#### Key Benefits:
+- **Comprehensive Coverage**: Ensures that the entire user workflow is tested, from start to finish.
+- **Realistic Scenarios**: Reflects how users will actually interact with the application, identifying issues that might be missed by isolated tests.
+- **Efficiency**: Reduces redundancy by avoiding the repetition of setup steps across multiple test types.
+- **Flexibility**: Allows the QA engineer to split or combine tests based on the context and specific testing needs.

+### Specific Testing
+Specific Testing focuses on verifying individual elements and functionalities, such as ensuring a button is correctly placed or that form fields have the appropriate validation.
+This approach targets particular aspects of the application that are crucial for the user experience and overall functionality.

+#### Key Benefits:
+- **Targeted Validation**: Concentrates on specific elements, ensuring they meet the required standards.
+- **Detail-Oriented**: Catches issues at the micro level, which can be critical for the overall quality of the application.
+- **Ease of Maintenance**: Smaller, focused tests are easier to update and maintain as the application evolves.

+### Practical Advantages in Professional Settings
+1. **Simplified Test Strategy**: By consolidating testing types into user-centric categories, the approach becomes easier to understand and implement, especially for new testers.
+2. **Enhanced Collaboration**: Clear, user-focused tests facilitate better communication and collaboration between QA, development, and other stakeholders.
+3. **Improved Efficiency**: Reduces the time spent on repetitive setup and teardown steps, allowing for faster and more effective testing cycles.
+4. **Adaptability**: Can be easily adjusted to fit the needs of different projects and testing phases, whether for regression testing or feature-specific validation.
+5. **Holistic Quality Assurance**: Ensures that all aspects of the user experience are covered, providing a more reliable and robust application.

+### Conclusion
+My approach to testing is designed to be practical and efficient, focusing on what truly matters for the end user.
+By integrating User Journey Testing and Specific Testing, we can achieve comprehensive coverage and high-quality assurance without the complexities and inefficiencies of traditional testing categories.
+This method not only enhances the testing process but also contributes to the overall success of the project in a professional setting.